jdoorduin/jdoorduin-github.io/content/_index.md

       text: |
         <br>

-        The **Radboud Respiratory Failure and Mechanical Ventilation Research Group** is a center of excellence for Respiratory Failure and Mechanical Ventilation research, teaching, and practice.
+        **The Radboud Mechanical Ventilation Research Group** <br><br>
+        With our research we aim to improve outcome in critically ill mechanically ventilated patients through development and utilization of novel technologies and strategies.

   - block: markdown
     id: news_1
     content: